Nebraska Homeschool Official Spelling Bee

 About the competitions:

 Senior Division is for any speller through 8th grade, with no separation by grade levels, meaning the spellers will be competing as a single group.
 Competitors must not have reached his/her 15th birthday on or before August 31, 2022.
 The top speller (1st Place Senior Division) at this level will advance to the next level spelling bee.
 An alternate name (2nd Place Senior Division) will also be provided in the event that the top speller is unable to attend the next level.
 Nebraska Homeschool Spelling Bee will register the winner (and alternate) with Scripps and with the next level bee.
 Senior Division spellers should study all of the Scripps lists, as well as any other spelling resources they choose.
 While the words in the bee usually come from the Scripps list, ultimately, the words are chosen by the pronouncer and are not limited to any source.
-(Another good resource for Senior Division spellers is www.myspellit.com.)

 |See YOU at the Bee!|